xomaczar/ember-cli-ion-rangeslider/README.md

 Please review [ion.RangeSlider](//github.com/IonDen/ion.rangeSlider) docs and [demos](http://ionden.com/a/plugins/ion.rangeSlider/en.html)

--`updateTrigger` - Tells Ember-ion-rangeslider how the data-bound to/from will be updated when the user drags the slider.
+- `updateTrigger` - Tells Ember-ion-rangeslider how the data-bound to/from will be updated when the user drags the slider.
 There are two possible values [`change`, `finish`]. `finish` is the default option, and will update the underlying to/from once the user releases a handle.
 The `change` will be updating the underlying to/from each `throttleTimeout`.

--`throttleTimeout` - Used with `updateTrigger="change"`.
-It throttle slider updates to the bound fields.
+- `throttleTimeout` - Used with `updateTrigger="change"`.
+It throttles the slider updates to the bound fields.
 The default value is `50` milliseconds.

 - `type`, `values`, `min`, `max`, `from`, `to `, `step`, `keyboard`, `grid`, `force_edges`, `grid_num`, `prefix`, `postfix`, `disabled` - Each of these properties is bound to the ion.RangeSlider via two-way databinding, so that they will track changes that are made by the user and the slider will reflect that.